Silent Generation

-The Silent Generation, also known as the Traditionalist Generation or Builders Generation, is a description mainly in the United States for the demographic cohort following the Greatest Generation and preceding the baby boomers.
+The Silent Generation, also known as the Traditionalist Generation or Builders Generation, is a demographic cohort following the Greatest Generation and preceding the baby boomers.
 The generation is generally defined as people born from 1928 to 1945.
 By this definition and U.S. census data, there were 23 million people from the Silent Generation in the United States as of 2019.

 In the United States, the Great Depression of the 1930s and World War II in the early-to-mid 1940s caused people to have fewer children and as a result, the generation is comparatively small.
 It includes most of those who fought during the Korean War.
 Upon coming of age in the postwar era, Silents were sometimes characterized as trending towards conformity and traditionalism, as well as comprising the "silent majority".
 However, they have also been noted as forming the leadership of the civil rights movement and the 1960s counterculture, and creating the rock and roll music of the 1950s and 1960s.

 In the United Kingdom, the Silent Generation was also born during a period of relatively low birthrates for similar reasons to the United States and was quite traditional upon coming of age.
 They lived through times of prosperity as young adults, economic upheaval in middle age, and relative comfort in later life.
 The Sixtiers is a similar age group in the Soviet Union whose upbringings were also heavily influenced by the troubles of the mid-20th century.
 The term "the builders" has been used to describe a similar cohort in Australia.

 Terminology

 Time magazine first used the term "Silent Generation" in a November 5, 1951, article titled "The Younger Generation", although the term appears to precede the publication:

 The most startling fact about the younger generation is its silence.
 With some rare exceptions, youth is nowhere near the rostrum.
 By comparison with the Flaming Youth of their fathers & mothers, today's younger generation is a still, small flame.
 It does not issue manifestoes, make speeches or carry posters.
 It has been called the "Silent Generation."

 The Time article used birth dates of 1923 to 1933 for the generation, but the term somehow migrated to the later years currently in use.
 A reason later proposed for this perceived silence is that as young adults during the McCarthy Era, many members of the Silent Generation felt it was unwise to speak out.

-The term "Silent Generation" is also used to describe a similar age group in the UK but has been at times described as a reference to strict childhood discipline which taught children to be "seen but not heard."
+The term "Silent Generation" is also used to describe a similar age group in the UK but has been at times described as a reference to strict childhood discipline which taught children to be "seen but not heard".
 In Canada, it has been used with the same meaning as in the United States.
 The cohort is also known as the "Traditionalist Generation".